Amankumar-G/Formalute/README.md

 ## 📝 Overview

-DragFormX provides an intuitive drag-and-drop interface that allows you to:
+Formable provides an intuitive drag-and-drop interface that allows you to:

 - **Drag Items:** Choose from over 18 form fields available in the sidebar.
 - **Drop & Customize:** Drag fields into the editor zone, and easily customize labels, placeholders, and validations dynamically.